6th December, 2023

 Over time, those employees working in that office might even stop banging their heads, they have become aware of the hazard and will no doubt take action to avoid it - no one likes a bump to the head!

 Problem solved?
 Well, no. Sure, your employees who are aware of the hazard will avoid it, but what about when new people start, what about visitors?

-What if your new employee really whacks their head on that shelf, it knocks them off balance and they fall down the stairs, breaking a bone on the way down (this shelf really was in a silly place!).
+What if your new employee whacks their head on that shelf, and it knocks them off balance, so they fall down the stairs, breaking a bone on the way down?

 Now you have a RIDDOR reportable accident on your hands, not to mention all the costs associated with accidents, along with the guilt of seriously injuring your newest staff member.

-Ok so, if you had an internal accident reporting system in place, including reporting near misses, could this have prevented this serious accident occurring?
-Yes...
+Okay so, if you had an internal accident reporting system in place, including reporting near misses, could this have prevented this serious accident from occurring?

 You could have moved the shelf after the first knock on the head!

-It's really easy to get near miss reporting in place, you can even download the free near miss report template to get started quickly.
-It takes just a couple of minutes for someone to a report a near miss or health and safety concern.
+And it only takes a couple of minutes for someone to report a near miss or health and safety concern.

 You can put in place control measures or eliminate the hazard, and protect your workforce from further incidents.
 Some reports might only need a quick, simple and cheap solution.
 Others might be slightly more complex or take a longer time to resolve.